 We have been told for years to install our Child Safety Seat properly, and it has been a lot of promotion by the news media and others on this subject.
-Even so according to NHTSA about 72% of Child Safety Seats are still installed improperly.
+Even so according to NHTSA about 61% of Forward-Facing seats are still installed improperly.
 Why is something this important so hard to do?
-I don’t believe that 72% of the people can’t follow instructions.
+I don’t believe that 61% of the people can’t follow instructions.
 The problem is that the tether system for Child Safety Seats are of poor design and some people don’t have adequate strength to install the seat properly.

 The public has been kept in the dark about the limitations of the government approved child safety seat.
 This has keep pressures off the child safety seat manufactures to make safety improvements.